 Anxiety; Cachexia; Cancer Care Facilities; Depression; Dyspnea; Nausea; Pain; Palliative Care; Psychiatry; Vomiting

 My main research focus is symptom management in patients suffering from incurable and progressive diseases.
-I am working as a senior physician at the clinical division of palliative medicine, which is the leading study center of the Austrian Palliative Care Study Group (AUPACS).
-My research focuses on palliative care of patients (mainly patients suffering from cancer) and families facing serious illnesses, primarily related to the management of distressing symptoms as cachexia, dyspnea, pain, loss of appetite, nausea and vomiting and also to psychiatric comorbidities and psychosocial aspects. Í hold a PhD degree (Doctor of Medical Science) in Mental Health and Behavioural Medicine (PhD thesis: "Psyche at the End of Life: Psychiatric symptoms in patients admitted to a Palliative Care Unit") as well as a Master of Science (MSc) in Palliative Care (Master thesis: Establishing End-of-Life Boards for patients with advanced palliative diseases).
+I am working as a senior physician and deputy head at the clinical division of palliative medicine, which is the leading study center of the Austrian Palliative Care Study Group (AUPACS).
+My research focuses on palliative care of patients (mainly patients suffering from cancer) and families facing serious illnesses, primarily related to the management of distressing symptoms as cachexia, dyspnea, pain, loss of appetite, nausea and vomiting and also to psychiatric comorbidities, psychosocial aspects and Medical Humanitues. Í hold a PhD degree (Doctor of Medical Science) in Mental Health and Behavioural Medicine (PhD thesis: "Psyche at the End of Life: Psychiatric symptoms in patients admitted to a Palliative Care Unit") as well as a Master of Science (MSc) in Palliative Care (Master thesis: Establishing End-of-Life Boards for patients with advanced palliative diseases).

 - Attitude, knowledge and perception towards resuscitation of patients with advanced cancer diseases at the palliative care unit (2018)

 Source of Funding: City of Vienna, Medical Scientific Fund of the Mayor of the City of Vienna